 Instructions for oral and poster presenters will be sent to the corresponding author in December 2018.

 All presenters must register to attend the 8th EfCCNa Congress.
 In line with the EfCCNa policy; fee, honorarium or expense payment will not be provided for the presenters.
 Presenters of accepted papers will have to register for the congress, at the early registration fee.
 Instruction how to register will be included in the acceptance correspondence.
 Please do not register before acceptance of your paper.

 Please read the guidelines and submission procedures below carefully.
 Abstracts not submitted in this format may not be considered for review.
 If you have any difficulties or queries about the abstract format, please contact the Congress organisers.

-All numbers are included in the word count; authors’ details are not to be included in the abstract template, see below at the submission procedure.
+All numbers are included in the word count; authors’ details are not to be included in the abstract template, see below for the submission procedure.

-Final Programme / Abstract book, made available during the Congress
+- Final Programme / Abstract book / Congress app made available during the Congres

 Abstracts for review can be submitted for oral or poster presentations in one of the topics below.

 If your abstract doesn’t fit in one of these topics, you can submit it at Miscellaneous (topic numbers 11 (Clinical) or 14 (Professional Practice).

 4. Paediatric ICU